mattumotu/PhillipsBrothers/data/Branding.md

 Each product line should have it's own logo based on the following specifications.

 ### Size and Shape
-The logo should be rectangular, wider than it is tall, with a ratio of approximately  10 : 7
+The logo should be rectangular, with rounded corners following the border, wider than it is tall, with a ratio of approximately  10 : 7

 ### Typography
 The name of the product line should be split into two, presented one above the other.
 They are written in bold, all-uppercase letters using a condensed, blocky serif typeface evocative of 1950s British signage or railway/industrial stenciling.